alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 - We should always have tests for the majority of the functionality of an app.
 Since this is not easy to determine across languages [[1](https://github.com/simplecov-ruby/simplecov/issues/38)], we will use Ruby code coverage as the main indicator of thorough testing.

-- We will not check coverage of periphery code e.g. CSS, JavaScript.
-This is because it has a low footprint in our codebases, and it's hard to measure coverage for: the frameworks we use don't support it.
+- We will require some evidence of JavaScript testing, but we will not go so far as to check the coverage.
+This is because of its relatively low footprint in our codebases, the difficulty of measuring coverage for it [[1](https://github.com/alphagov/finder-frontend/pull/2264)], and the fact that we often cover it implicitly with Ruby tests, as part of our UI approach of [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement).
+An exception to the need for coverage is [Static](https://github.com/alphagov/static), for which JavaScript constitutes 70% of the codebase.

 An app has "enough" of these tests when:

+- It has at least one JavaScript test, if it makes use of the language.
 - Its code coverage exceeds 95% at the point when CD is enabled.

 #### Check: API [contract tests](https://docs.publishing.service.gov.uk/manual/pact-broker.html) pass (i.e. adapters work with their APIs)